Timeline Drift: How Consciousness Moves Between Probable Realities

 Probability Collapse and Narrative Selection

-Timeline drift may occur when:
+Timeline drift can occur when:

-• probability collapses under extreme conditions
+• the probability of collapse under extreme conditions

 • expected outcomes dissolve